bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 ---

-Thanks to all the great contributors over the years: https://github.com/bootstrap-ruby/bootstrap_form/graphs/contributors
+Thanks to all the [great contributors](https://github.com/bootstrap-ruby/bootstrap_form/graphs/contributors) over the years.

 ## Troubleshooting